spatie/laravel-responsecache/README.md

 ### Tagging Routes

-If the cache driver you configured supports tags, you can specify a list of tags when applying the middleware:
+If the [cache driver you configured supports tags](https://laravel.com/docs/5.8/cache#cache-tags), you can specify a list of tags when applying the middleware.

 ```php
 // add a "foo" tag to this route with a 300 second lifetime